API Error Codes

 }Common scenarios include:

-localhostURL in your payload - Providing a body (including a null body) in a GET request
+localhostURL, HTML tags, or CSS properties - Sending a request body (including a null body) in a GET request

 Tip: If you're trying to test locally, instead of providing a localhost URL, you should use an ngrok tunnel to expose your local server through a public endpoint.